sunpy/sunpy/docs/dev_guide/contents/newcomers.rst

     # This adds the main sunpy repository as a remote called "upstream".
     # This will help you keep your fork up to date with the main sunpy repository.
     $ git remote add upstream https://github.com/sunpy/sunpy.git
-    # These sync up tags between your fork and the main sunpy repository.
+    # This retrieves the tags from the main sunpy repository, which are used for determining the version of your fork.
-    # This is important to ensure your local version is correct.
     $ git fetch --tags upstream
-    $ git push -f --tags origin main
     $ pip install -e ".[dev]"

 .. note::